yashaswipatil/ConnectHub/README.md

-# Full Stack Web Application (React + Node.js + MySQL)
+# Full Stack Blog Application

 ## 📌 Overview

-This project is a full stack web application developed as part of a Full Stack Web Development course.
-It demonstrates the integration of frontend and backend technologies using React.js, Node.js, Express, and MySQL.
+This is a full stack web application built using React.js, Node.js, Express, and MySQL.

-The application implements RESTful APIs and performs CRUD (Create, Read, Update, Delete) operations with database persistence.
+The application implements RESTful APIs and supports complete CRUD operations with persistent database storage.

+The project demonstrates end-to-end development including frontend UI, backend API design, and database integration.

 ---